raphaelsty/cherche/docs/rank/gpu.md

 ## rank.ZeroShot

-To use the `zero-shot-classification` models with a GPU, the `device` parameter must be specified.
-By default the parameter `device` is set to `-1` to run on cpu.
-You needs to set it as a positive integer that match your cuda device id to run it on GPU.
+We must set the `device` parameter to use GPU's `zero-shot-classification` models.
+The parameter `device` is set to -1 to run on the CPU by default.
+To run it on GPU, we need to set it as a positive integer that matches our Cuda device id.

 ```python
 >>> from cherche import retrieve, rank